 Kapok (silk-cotton) is a plant fibre that is harvested from the Ceiba tree.
-It is light, hygienic, hypoallergenic, very buoyant, breathable, resilient, and environmentally friendly.
+It is light, hygienic, hypoallergenic, insulating, very buoyant, breathable, resilient, and environmentally friendly.
 Kapok filled products have their own rather firm feel and supportive quality, much unlike foam or cotton filled products.

 The Kapok fibre itself does not provide a living environment or breeding ground for mites and other insects.
 The filling provides a comfortable firmness that keeps the cushions in shape.
 Kapok is quite durable.
 The cultivation and the harvest from wild growth are very sustainable and environmentally friendly.
 No chemicals needed!